-The bill S.25, introduced by Senators Vyhovsky and others, aims to enhance transparency and accountability in hospital operations by requiring hospitals to provide detailed information regarding employee compensation and administrative staffing ratios to the Green Mountain Care Board during the budget review process.
-Specifically, hospitals will need to report the number of administrative employees compared to those delivering direct patient care, as well as the base salaries and total compensation for their executive and clinical leadership.
-The bill also mandates that the ratio of administrative staff to healthcare providers aligns with national averages and that executive compensation does not exceed ten times that of the lowest-paid healthcare employees.
+Bill S.25, introduced by Senators Vyhovsky, Clarkson, Gulick, Hardy, Perchlik, Watson, and White, aims to enhance transparency and accountability in hospital operations by requiring hospitals to provide detailed information regarding employee compensation and administrative staffing ratios to the Green Mountain Care Board during the hospital budget review process.
+The bill mandates that hospitals report the number of administrative employees compared to those delivering direct patient care, as well as the base salaries and total compensation for both executive and clinical leadership and the lowest-paid healthcare employees.
+Additionally, the Board is tasked with ensuring that the ratio of administrative staff to healthcare providers aligns with national averages and that executive compensation does not exceed ten times that of the lowest-paid healthcare workers.

 Statutes affected: